 What form(s) does this medication come in?

-Each white-to-off-white, round, curved tablet marked with “ella” on both sides, contains ulipristal acetate 30 mg.
-Nonmedicinal ingredients: lactose monohydrate, povidone K-30, croscarmellose sodium and magnesium stearate.
+Each white-to-marble-cream, round, curved tablet marked with "ella" on both sides, contains 30 mg of ulipristal acetate.
+Nonmedicinal ingredients: lactose monohydrate, povidone K-30, croscarmellose sodium, and magnesium stearate.

 How should I use this medication?